 Undergraduate THAD concentration

-Emphasizing history and theory as tools for critical thinking and critical making, the concentration in Theory and History of Art and Design (THAD) offers individual courses and customizable tracks that enrich and challenge students’ understanding of global practices in art and design practices.
+Emphasizing history and theory as tools for critical thinking and critical making, the concentration in Theory and History of Art and Design (THAD) offers individual courses and customizable tracks that enrich and challenge students’ understanding of global practices across the art and design disciplines.
 Concentrators also have the opportunity to engage in collaborative learning experiences through semester-long fellowships at the RISD Museum.
 Whether in classrooms, studios or at the museum, the THAD concentration prepares students to bridge practice, history and theory.

 Undergraduate concentration requirements